 A. Difference-in-differences method

 To avoid the effect of endogeneity on the estimated results, this study uses the difference-in-differences (DID) method to empirically identify the causal relationship between credit intervention and firm innovation.
 We divide firms into treatment and control groups on the basis of credit dependence.
 In particular, we calculate the variables of long-term loans, bank loans (long-term loans plus short-term loans), and cash received from borrowings and then split the sample into two groups according to the 2013 data, when the policy was implemented.
-We set the group dummy Treati=1 if the growth rate of firm i is smaller than the average and Treati=0 otherwise.
-Furthermore, we set a time dummy variable Aftert=1 if t≥2013 and Aftert=0 otherwise.
+We set the group dummyif the growth rate of firm i is smaller than the average and otherwise.
+Furthermore, we set a time dummy variable if and otherwise.
 The model is represented as follows:

-where RDit is a dependent variable and pertains to the R&D investment of firm i in year t, the interaction term of Treati×Aftert denotes the effect of bank lending intervention on firm R&D investment, and Controlit is a vector of control variables; see in Table 1.
-Finally, αi is the firm-fixed effect, and λt is the time-fixed effect.
+where is a dependent variable and pertains to the R&D investment of firm i in year t, the interaction term of denotes the effect of bank lending intervention on firm R&D investment, and is a vector of control variables; see in Table 1.
+Finally, is the firm-fixed effect, and is the time-fixed effect.

 B. Data and variables